THAILAND – The Trip

 Across the river is Wat Arun is covered with porcelain tiles left behind by Chinese merchant ships no longer needing them as ballast.

-I the spent a few days relaxing and doing several chores.
+I then spent a few days relaxing and doing several chores.
 Thailand New Year started on April 11th and lasts 2 weeks.
 The first 3 days are Songkran, the water festival.
-Everyone has a water pistol and big barrels of water line the side walks.
+Everyone has a water pistol and big barrels of water line the sidewalks.
 Buckets and hoses are everywhere and most people are soaked as everyone is fair game.

 About admin